microsoft/paris/README.md

 Check the [Wiki](https://github.com/Microsoft/paris/wiki) for advanced uses and explanations.

-Check the [Source Typescript models](https://microsoft.github.io/paris/) for detailed look under the hood.
+Check the [Source Typescript models](https://microsoft.github.io/paris/) for a detailed look under the hood.